jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 That's why this book is about you rejecting conventional wisdom and embracing a new paradigm: that human life is now primarily technological, and technological life plays the Darwinian game of evolution.

-As past realizations about new truths allowed us to solve problems with space satellites and medicines, the benefits to embracing this natural law today are equally immense.
+As past realizations about new truths allowed us to solve problems with space satellites and medicines, the benefits to embracing this natural law are equally immense.

 Let me explain.

 Right now many in Gen Z are hoping to buy a car and own a home.
 Scores of retirees are hoping they can afford to stay retired.
 Workers need more money, bosses need better workers.
 Conservatives constantly worry about traditional values, while Progressives exhaust themselves defending social changes.
 Many technologists create digital toys instead of tools that empower.
 Wise people are worrying when our many debt bubbles might burst.

 There is a long list of people in need and seeking answers.
 There are countless talking points on social media vying for our attention.
-If this massive amount of political content had answers, they would have been found by now.
+If this massive amount of political content had answers they would have been found by now.

 Well-meaning influencers and analysts cannot find solutions, because in truth, each is rooted in biological identities and ideologies that do not account for the modern technological ecosystem we live in.